naman-unthinkable/webhook-test/README.md

-o 	Dynamically renders HTML Pages based on passing arguments to templates o 	Provides all of the features provided by core Node.js o 	Express prepares a thin layer; meaning that the performance is adequate o 	Organizes the web application into an MVC architecture o 	Manages everything from routes to rendering views and performing HTTP requests
+o 	Dynamically renders HTML Pages based on passing arguments to templates o 	Provides all of the features provided by core Node.js o 	Express prepares a thin layer; meaning that the performance is adequate o 	organizes the web application into an MVC architecture o 	Manages everything from routes to rendering views and performing HTTP requests